ariannalangton/Data-Analytics-Portfolio/marketingCampaignPlan/README.md

 - Priority: Focus on zip codes with the highest projected population growth over the next five years, as these areas will likely see an increase in demand.
 - Action: Prioritize marketing strategies in areas where the population is projected to grow.
 Ensure that marketing campaigns are adaptable to emerging markets and continuously monitor population trends to adjust strategies for future success.

+### Future Efforts:
+- Investigating Outliers

+   - Ensures more accurate analysis by identifying and addressing anomalies, improving the overall reliability of marketing strategies.

+- Comparing Marketed vs. Unmarketed Areas ROI

+  - Helps identify high-performing areas and optimizes future campaigns by evaluating the effectiveness of marketing efforts.
+- Collecting More Data

+  - Gaining insights into repeat customers, specific sales categories, age, gender, and other demographics to enhance customer behavior understanding and enable more personalized marketing strategies.